TriplePoint Venture Growth BDC (NYSE:TPVG) Issues Quarterly Earnings Results

-TriplePoint Venture Growth BDC (NYSE:TPVG – Get Rating) posted its quarterly earnings data on Wednesday.
-The investment management company reported $0.42 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.34 by $0.08, MarketWatch Earnings reports.
-TriplePoint Venture Growth BDC had a return on equity of 9.79% and a net margin of 79.42%.
-During the same quarter in the prior year, the firm posted $0.39 earnings per share.
+TriplePoint Venture Growth BDC (NYSE:TPVG – Get Rating) issued its quarterly earnings results on Wednesday.
+The investment management company reported $0.42 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.34 by $0.08, MarketWatch Earnings reports.
+TriplePoint Venture Growth BDC had a net margin of 79.42% and a return on equity of 9.79%.
+During the same period last year, the company posted $0.39 EPS.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, March 31st.
-Investors of record on Tuesday, March 15th will be issued a $0.36 dividend.
-This represents a $1.44 dividend on an annualized basis and a dividend yield of 8.42%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, March 31st.
+Investors of record on Tuesday, March 15th will be paid a $0.36 dividend.
 The ex-dividend date of this dividend is Monday, March 14th.
-TriplePoint Venture Growth BDC’s dividend payout ratio is currently 66.06%.
+This represents a $1.44 dividend on an annualized basis and a yield of 8.42%.
+TriplePoint Venture Growth BDC’s dividend payout ratio (DPR) is currently 66.06%.

-TPVG has been the subject of several analyst reports.
-Zacks Investment Research raised TriplePoint Venture Growth BDC from a “hold” rating to a “buy” rating and set a $19.00 price objective for the company in a research note on Saturday.
-StockNews.com raised TriplePoint Venture Growth BDC from a “hold” rating to a “buy” rating in a research note on Thursday.
-Finally, JMP Securities increased their target price on TriplePoint Venture Growth BDC from $16.50 to $19.00 and gave the stock a “market outperform” rating in a research note on Friday, November 5th.
-Two analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat, the stock has a consensus rating of “Buy” and an average target price of $17.69.
+Several research analysts have recently weighed in on TPVG shares.
+JMP Securities boosted their price objective on shares of TriplePoint Venture Growth BDC from $16.50 to $19.00 and gave the stock a “market outperform” rating in a research note on Friday, November 5th.
+Zacks Investment Research upgraded shares of TriplePoint Venture Growth BDC from a “hold” rating to a “buy” rating and set a $19.00 price objective on the stock in a research note on Saturday.
+Finally, StockNews.com upgraded shares of TriplePoint Venture Growth BDC from a “hold” rating to a “buy” rating in a research note on Thursday.
+Two analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average price target of $17.69.

 TriplePoint Venture Growth BDC Corp. (the “Company“) is an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a business development company under the Investment Company Act of 1940, as amended.
 It was formed to expand the venture growth stage business segment of its sponsor, TriplePoint Capital LLC (“TriplePoint Capital“).